lidofinance/solana-docs/docs/overview.md

 - **Decentralized security** — Assets spread across the industry’s leading validators chosen by the Lido DAO

 ## How Lido for Solana works
 Lido for Solana not only makes it very easy to stake but also provides further utility through stSOL.
 Let’s look at the process in slight detail.
-A SOL token holder connects their wallet to an interface that supports Lido (one will e.g. be hosted at https://stake.lido.fi) and deposits their tokens into the Lido program.
+A SOL token holder connects their wallet to an interface that supports Lido (hosted at https://solana.lido.fi) and deposits their tokens into the Lido program.
 They immediately receive stSOL tokens that represent a share of the total pool.
 Every user’s tokens are first held in a pool controlled by the Lido program

 ![How Lido for Solana works](./howlidoforsolanaworks.png)